General

 1. **Store immediately**: When you discover something, store it right away

-3. **Include outcomes**: Store what worked AND what did not work
+3. **Include outcomes**: Store what happened AND why, including failures and workarounds

 4. **Recall first**: Always check for relevant context before starting work